flagbit/shopware6-twitter/README.md

 * PHP 7.2 at least

 ## Installation
+Require the module via composer
 `composer require "flagbit/plugin-twitter" "v0.0.2"`

-`bin/console plugin:refresh`
+Check if the plugin is known by shopware
+`bin/console plugin:refresh && bin/console plugin:list`

+If the plugin is known, install and activate the plugin
 `bin/console plugin:install --activate --clearCache PluginTwitter`

+Build a new fresh administration with all the updated js
+`php psh.phar administration:build`

 ## Screens